 Much like USD/ZAR stalling from its 19.00 retest, USD/MXN falling back from the 25.00 area critical resistance below the low-24.00 area was a positive PESO sign.
-Lower support was the recent congestion in the low 23.00 area it neared in early April and had violated by a big margin
+Lower support was the recent congestion in the low 23.00 area it neared in early April and had violated by a big margin.

-And the recent return of a 'risk on' psychology had it slipping to and even temporarily below the recent 22.30 lower interim congestion since early last month, which it was violating for a test of the 22.00 more prominent lower support area (old January 2017 major high) which remains the key lower support.
+And the recent return of a 'risk on' psychology had it slipping to and even temporarily below the recent 22.30 lower interim congestion since early last month, which it was violating for a test of the 22.00 more prominent lower support area (old January 2017 major high) which remains the key lower threshold it has slipped below at present.

 Below that is the June 21.50 area UP Closing Price Reversal as the next interim support this side of 21.00-20.60.
-Yet back above 22.00 and 22.30 for now has already seen a rally to the 22.60 area with the low-23.00 area next resistance above, even if it is back retesting 22.30 at present.
+And on current weakness the 22.30 area is reinstated as resistance, with the higher level into the 22.60 area once again even as it currently is below the 22.00 area.